Multi-Scale Adaptive Network for Single Image Denoising

 where $f_i$ and $f_{i+1}$ are input and output features, and $F_k^d$ is the $k$-th convolution with the dilation rate $d$.
 As the concatenation assigns different scale features into different channels, the distinctive importance of multi-scale features is not considered.
-To address this issue, AMB will adaptively scale different channels and features, \textit{i.e.},
+To address this issue, AMB adaptively scales different channels and features, \textit{i.e.},

-where $avg\_pool$ is an adaptive average pooling on space domain, $mean$ denotes a mean operation along the channels, $F_{fc}$ is a linear layer, $F_{conv}$ is a convolutional layer, $F_{sig}$ is a sigmoid layer, and $2*$ is used to control the amplification ($>1$) or suppression ($<1$).
-With $f_{i+1}$, AMB passes it through a leaky relu layer, a convolutional layer and a skip-connection, \textit{i.e.},
+where $avg\_pool$ is an adaptive average pooling on space domain, $mean$ denotes a mean operation along the channels, $F_{fc}$ is a linear layer, $F_{conv}$ is a convolution layer, $F_{sig}$ is a sigmoid layer, and $2*$ is used to control the amplification ($>1$) or suppression ($<1$).
+With the $f_{i+3}$, AMB passes it through a LeakyReLU layer, a convolution layer and a skip-connection, \textit{i.e.},

-\textbf{Adaptive Fusion Block (AFuB).} As the high-resolution features contain a lot of disorderly fine-grained image details and the low-resolution features contain abundant coarse-grained image contextual information, it is desirable to transfer the fine-grained image details into the coarse-grained image context.
+\textbf{Adaptive Fusion Block (AFuB).} As the high-resolution features contain a lot of disordered fine-grained image details, and the low-resolution features contain abundant coarse-grained image contextual information, it is desirable to transfer the fine-grained image details into the coarse-grained image context.
 To this end, AFuB first upsamples the coarse-grained features to the resolution of the fine-grained features via

 where $F_{TConv}$ is a transpose convolution.
 Then, to address the issue of the disordered details, AFuB adaptively samples and weights the fine-grained features by using coarse-grained features to provide contextual information and fine-grained features to provide details information, \textit{i.e.},